woossi0/suite/docs/usermanual/source/cartography/rt/pointstacker.rst

 Point Stacker
 =============

-The Point Stacker rendering transformation is a **Vector-to-Vector** transformation which displays a data set of points with nearby points aggregated together.
-This produces a more readable map in situations when there are many close points displayed at once.
-The stacking is performed dynamically, so it can be used to visualize changing data.
-It provides good performance even when applied to very large datasets.
+The Point Stacker rendering transformation is a **Vector-to-Vector** transformation which displays a dataset of points with those points that occur close together aggregated into a single point.
+This produces a more readable map in situations when there are many close points to display.
+As the stacking is performed dynamically, it can be used to visualize changing data, and does not incur a performance overhead even when applied to very large datasets.

 The stacked view is created by configuring a layer with an SLD style which invokes the PointStacker rendering transformation.

 .. figure:: img/pointstacker-volcanoes.png